-But what exactly Piadina means?
+But what exactly does Piadina mean?
 The term Piada (locally piê, pièda, pìda) probably derives from the Greek “pláthanon” long dish, pan, arriving on the Italian peninsula through the Byzantine Kingdom.

 Mentioned by the Italian poets Giovanni Pascoli and Marino Moretti as typical Romagna food, “La Piadina” has been the protagonist of the songs of the famous singer-songwriter Raoul Casadei and has been for centuries one of the pillars of the Romagna gastronomic culture.